Bankruptcy Exemptions: Schedule C

 After you file your bankruptcy, any creditor, the bankruptcy trustee, or the U.S. Trustee can object to your claims of exemption.
 This is done by filing a written objection with the bankruptcy court.
 A hearing will be conducted before a bankruptcy judge on the objection.
 A party may object to your claims of exemption for a variety of reasons, such as improperly categorized exemptions (claiming an exemption in clothes under an exemption statute for a car).
 An objection to your claims of exemption must be filed within 30 days after the trustee concludes your meeting of creditors, or within 30 days of any amendments to Schedule C.

 Allowance of Exemptions

-If no one objects to your claims of exemptions within the above-referenced 30 day periods, your exemptions will be allowed by "operation of law."
-This means that your exemptions are automatically allowed and you can keep all of the exempted property and the trustee cannot sell it.
-Allowance of your exemptions in bankruptcy is crucial to retaining assets.
+If no one objects to your exemptions within the above-referenced 30 day periods, your exemptions will be allowed by "operation of law."
+This means that your exemptions are automatically allowed and you don't have to be concerned that the trustee will come after any property that you've exempted.

 For More Information